PeterCamilleri/CX16/README.md

 I never got to own the original Commodore 64.
 In the beginning, I was poor and could not afford to buy one.
 Later, I had a little money, but instead built a CP/M machine around a Megatel Quark-100 based on the Z-80.
-I felt that it would have more compatible with what I needed to do.
+I felt that it would be more compatible with what I needed to do.
 Comparing Turbo Pascal to BASIC, I think I made the right call for me.

 Still later, but also long long ago, I did own two awesome CBM 8096 machines